shoppertrail/shoppertrail-uat-guide/README.md

   - Username: `customer_user2`
   - Password: `HelloWorldForever!1`
 - Optional: Google or Twitter account for social‑login.
-    - **NOTE** Staging data is deleted *frequently* your email / social sign-in credentials will **NEVER** be shared.
+    - **NOTE** Staging data is deleted *frequently!* Your email / social sign-in credentials will **NEVER** be shared.
-- Access to your email on your mobile or desktop (confirm registration / guest‑QR emails).
+- Access to your email on your mobile or desktop, to confirm registration / guest‑QR emails.

 ---

 ## Instructions

 Perform the actions in the below test scenarios and record your results.
 One Scenario ID = one row in the <a href="https://docs.google.com/spreadsheets/d/1IySh1x6vaiKN3oshc-UBUz5yDCohQTiPNfdR_DzeB7U/edit?usp=sharing" target="_blank" rel="noopener">Google Sheets document</a> which you can fill out as you go.
 Scenario IDs 1 - 8 correspond to the list below below.

+### Screenshots

+Screenshots are appreciated so that we can understand what you are or are not seeing.
+Screenshots can be uploaded to <a href="https://drive.google.com/drive/folders/1IzFfxT1jxnsi00PgxqbIxyPiDnhVURZw?usp=sharing" target="_blank" rel="noopener">this Drive folder.</a>

 ---